2005 Denver Broncos season: 2005 season

 The Broncos entered their third consecutive year in the playoffs with the momentum of a four-game winning streak.
 With a record of 13–3, they were tied with the Seattle Seahawks for second overall in the league, behind the 14–2 Indianapolis Colts.
 They were seeded number two in the AFC behind the Colts.
 On January 14, 2006, the Broncos defeated the two-time defending champions, the New England Patriots, 27–13, ending the Patriots chance of becoming the first NFL team ever to win three consecutive Super Bowl championships.
 The last team with a chance of winning three consecutive Super Bowls before the Patriots were the Broncos themselves.
 The Broncos' run came to an end by losing to the Pittsburgh Steelers in the AFC Championship 34–17 on January 22, 2006.
 Their strength of controlling the ball collapsed with 4 turnovers.
 They were outscored in the first half 24–3 and were not able to come from behind to win in the second half.
 The Steelers went on to win Super Bowl XL.

 Offseason

-The Broncos failed to retain safety Kenoy Kennedy, who signed with the Detroit Lions, defensive end Reggie Hayward, who signed with the Jacksonville Jaguars and cornerback Kelly Herndon, who signed with the Seattle Seahawks.
+The Broncos failed to retain safety Kenoy Kennedy, who signed with the Detroit Lions, defensive end Reggie Hayward, who signed with the Jacksonville Jaguars and cornerback Kelly Herndon, who signed with the Seattle Seahawks, and offensive guard P.J.
+Alexander was released before the start of regular season.
+Also running back Garrison Hearst and offensive tackle Dan Neil were released and eventually retired.

 During the offseason, the Broncos brought back Keith Burns and Ian Gold after one season with the Tampa Bay Buccaneers.
+Also trading running back Reuben Droughns to the Cleveland Browns for defensive lineman Ebenezer Ekuban and Michael Myers, also signing defensive end Courtney Brown and Gerard Warren as the former Browns were known to be the "Browncos".
+Including the signing of 49ers defensive end John Engelberger and New York Giants running back Ron Dayne.

 Future Pro Football Hall of Fame wide receiver Jerry Rice suited up for the Broncos in four preseason games, catching four passes for 24 yards.
 He retired before the start of the regular season.